ardatan/graphql-mesh/website/docs/handlers/postgraphile.md

 sidebar_label: PostGraphile
 ---

-This handler allows you to use GraphQL schema created by `postgraphile`, based on a Postgres database schema.
+This handler allows you to use GraphQL schema created by [PostGraphile](https://www.graphile.org/postgraphile/), based on a PostgreSQL database schema.

 To get started, install the handler library from NPM: